622022/haarlem-festival-1920/README.md

 ## Random fricking ideas

-* Unique ID/Barcode linked to ticket
+* Unique ID/Barcode linked to ticket.
-* Need customer with first name and email
+* Need customer with first name and email.
-* Only one event page
+* Only one event page.
-* Make simple frontend pages first then bother with functionality
+* Make simple frontend pages first then bother with functionality.
-* Make section folder for repeatable interface sections (php include 'em)
+* Make section folder for repeatable interface sections. (php include 'em)
+* Online section in CMS showing all online users.